 An interesting dichotomy that I face with running my business is this: I sell products...and yet, I'm opposed to consumerism.
 To be honest, it's a pretty weird situation that I find myself in.
 And it's something that's in the back of my mind, especially as we get closer to the silly season.

 For the past few weeks, Shopify (our website platform) has been counting down the days until Black Friday.
-For those of you unfamiliar with Black Friday, it's on the 23rd of November, the day after Thanksgiving, and it's the biggest shopping day of the year, when stores slash their prices and encourage people to buy! buy! buy!
+For those of you unfamiliar with Black Friday, it's on the day after Thanksgiving (for 2021, it's 26 November), and it's the biggest shopping day of the year, when stores slash their prices and encourage people to buy! buy! buy!
 It started off as an American thing, but, like many American things, it is beginning to spread around the rest of the world, and it's catching on in New Zealand.

 So, Shopify wants to offer me strategies for how to maximise sales on Black Friday...but I'm not really interested.